How to set financial goals when entering the workforce for the first time.

 Australian residents, like Bhavna, enjoy the advantages of the Australia’s retirement income policies including Superannuation Guarantee, and Voluntary Retirement Savings.

 - Superannuation Guarantee.
-If you’re 18 years old or over and paid $450 or more (before tax) in a month, then your employer must pay a superannuation guarantee (SG) rate of a minimum of 10% (due to rise to 10.5% after 1 July 2022 and set to increase gradually up to 12% by 1 July 2025), of your Ordinary Time Earnings generally into a super fund of your choice.
+If you’re 18 years old (or under 18 years old and work over 30 hours a week), then your employer must pay a superannuation guarantee (SG) rate of a minimum of 10.5% (due to rise to 11% after 1 July 2023 and set to increase gradually up to 12% by 1 July 2025), of your Ordinary Time Earnings into a super fund of your choice.

 - Voluntary retirement savings provides incentives for individuals to have supplementary savings for retirement either inside or outside the superannuation system.
 Bhavna could choose to put additional money into her super account as one example.